 Dual Hand Brakes and No Coaster Brake are Ideal for Kids Learning to Ride

-Compared to other 16″ pedal bikes, the Priority Start is an amazing deal for its price.
+Compared to other 16 inch girls bikes and boys bikes, the Priority Start is an amazing deal for its price.
 The overall quality, lightweight build, and unique belt drive make it a true standout among the crowd.

 Significantly better quality than the ByK, the Start also weighs less and has as a higher gain ratio that kids will appreciate once they master pedaling (a lower gain ratio makes it easier to start pedaling but limits the overall speed of the bike).